maximvdberg/cmproject/docs/README.md

 ### Some Visualisation
-For the following graphs, I used playlist largely based on playlists provided by the Every Noise at Once website (http://everynoise.com/).
+For the following graphs, I used playlist largely based on playlists provided by the Every Noise at Once website (http://everynoise.com/), each 50 tracks long.

 <img src="./scatter.png" width="800px"><br>